Xarth-Mai/EasyI18n-Go/README.md

 ## 💡 Features

 - Rapid deployment of multilingual support
+- Auto-set 13 languages from environment variables
+- Allows to manually set any language
 - Auto fallback to English
-- Auto-set 13 languages from environment variables
-- Allow manual language setting
 - Provide a script to check translation keys

 ## 📝 Usage